eleme/thrift-tracker/README.md

 Only support request header currently, response header is not so useful as request header.

-Unlike example/, always client/processor factory to avoid state race.
+Unlike example/, always use client/processor factory to avoid state race.

 ### Requirements